Zalexanninev15/Jetpack-Downgrader/README.md

 * **GameVersion** - get only the game version (can be used with the setting **ResetGame**)
 * **NextCheckFiles** - get only the game version and check files (only those that are used for downgrading)
-* **NextCheckFilesAndCheckMD5** - the same as **NextCheckFiles**, but it also scans files by MD5 and reveals which files are copied from the game version 1.0
+* **NextCheckFilesAndCheckMD5** - the same as **NextCheckFiles**, but it also scan files by MD5 and reveals which files are copied from the game version 1.0

 ### path.txt